 Capitalization of proper names

-Proper names are words that have a direct association with a thing and are mainly used to refer to it.
+Proper names are words that have a direct association with a thing.
 This could be names as Jochen, Maik or Melanie; places as “Kap der Guten Hoffnung“ or “Berlin”, streets “Magdeburger Straße”, books, brands or movies.

 Capitalization of nouns

-In German, all nouns are written with a capital letter.
+In German, we write all nouns with a capital letter.
 Nouns are these words that describe a “thing” or a “person” as “das Auto” or “die Frau”.
 Now, in case you are insecure if a word really is a noun, you can always check if it has some article for instance ein, eine, der, die, das, den, dem, meine, seinen, keine, viele etc.

 Capitalization for substantiation